Richmond in Fort Bend County, Texas — The American South (West South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Education • Government & Politics • War, Mexican-American • War, Texas Independence.
 In addition, it is included in the Texas 1936 Centennial Markers and Monuments series list.

 Location.
 29° 34.91′ N, 95° 45.708′ W. Marker is in Richmond, Texas, in Fort Bend County.
-Marker is on Jackson Street (Alternate U.S. 90) east of South 5th Street, on the right when traveling east.
+It is on Jackson Street (Alternate U.S. 90) east of South 5th Street, on the right when traveling east.
 Monument is located in front of the Fort Bend County Courthouse.
 Touch for map.
 Marker is at or near this postal address: 401 Jackson Street, Richmond TX 77469, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fort Bend County Courthouse (a few steps from this marker); Constantine W. Buckley (within shouting distance of this marker); The McFarlane House (within shouting distance of this marker); Fort Bend War Memorial (within shouting distance of this marker); St. John's United Methodist Church (within shouting distance of this marker); Early Courthouse Square (about 400 feet away, measured in a direct line); Moore Home (about 400 feet away); Jane Long Boarding House (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Fort Bend County Courthouse (a few steps from this marker); Constantine W. Buckley (within shouting distance of this marker); The McFarlane House (within shouting distance of this marker); Fort Bend War Memorial (within shouting distance of this marker); St. John's United Methodist Church (within shouting distance of this marker); Early Courthouse Square (about 400 feet away, measured in a direct line); Moore Home (about 400 feet away); Jane Long Boarding House (about 500 feet away).
 Touch for a list and map of all markers in Richmond.

 Credits.
-This page was last revised on May 2, 2019.
-It was originally submitted on November 28, 2018, by Brian Anderson of Humble, Texas.
-This page has been viewed 484 times since then and 40 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on December 20, 2018, by Brian Anderson of Humble, Texas.
+This page was last revised on June 3, 2025.
+It was originally submitted on November 28, 2018, by Brian Anderson of New Albany, Ohio.
+This page has been viewed 1,485 times since then and 120 times this year.
+Photos: 1. submitted on June 3, 2025, by Jeff Leichsenring of Garland, Texas.
+2, 3, 4, 5, 6. submitted on December 20, 2018, by Brian Anderson of New Albany, Ohio.